alexhunsley/libre-method-json-place-notation/README.md

 ...
 ```

-These variants have only four bits of information for each method:
+These variants have only four bits of information per method:

 * method name
 * method title